THE CREATION of a READER NATION

 For the last 13 years we have been perfecting an information channel, a printed news magazine which reaches 390,000 Californians by mail, free.
 These thirteen years on the front lines with locally-owned businesses and hundreds of thousands of people in diverse communities have given us street-level knowledge of an opportunity which if seized upon immediately may result in an historic reform of American society on multiple levels with far-reaching and potentially permanent consequences.

-The opportunity is that right now it’s possible to create a nationwide, totally free news magazine that reaches every household in America with original reporting from non-profit news and research organizations.
-The pendulum has swung so far in the direction in which media is not serving the interests of people that to tell to tell the truth to 308 million Americans is not only a massive social imperative but a massive market opportunity.
+In short, the pendulum has swung so far in the direction in which media is not serving the interests of the general public that to tell to tell the truth to 308 million Americans is not only a massive social imperative but a massive market opportunity.

 From 1981 to 2011, six media companies bought out or put out of business so many of their competitors that today they control 90% of the information that Americans consume, including 13 of the top 20 news websites.
 This was achieved through massive lobbying by all of these media companies.
 What did America and the world get in return?